Building Collapse: Immigration Officer Speaks After Losing Daughter in Tragic Incident

 He praised the hospital staff for their professionalism in hosting and attending to victims of the collapse.

-He described how rescue teams managed to save his mother, second-born child, and other family members, but despite the efforts, his eldest daughter could not be found.
+He described how rescue teams managed to save his mother, second-born child, and other family members, but despite the efforts, his eldest daughter could not be make it.

 “I just wanted to make sure my daughter was okay,” he said, describing how one security officer had asked him to get water, a request he realised was meant to distract him from seeing the state of his daughter.